apollographql/apollo-ios/CONTRIBUTING.md

 Oh, and if you haven't already, stop by our [community forums!](https://community.apollographql.com)!

-Here are some ways to contribute to the project, from easiest to most difficult:
+Here are some ways to contribute to the project:

 * [Reporting bugs](#reporting-bugs)
 * [Responding to issues](#responding-to-issues)